 - A. This Local Rule is adopted pursuant to Civil Code of Procedure section 367.75 and California Rule of Court, rule 3.672. - B. This Local Rule supersedes all other rules or directives promulgated by the court regarding remote appearances, including telephonic appearances. - C. The court strongly encourages remote appearances and may require remote appearances for specific hearings by its own motion.
 All courtrooms are equipped with audio visual technology to support remote appearances. - D. The court has two remote appearance platforms available: Zoom and CourtCall.
 The Zoom platform supports both video and audio capabilities while the CourtCall platform supports audio only.
 Zoom and CourtCall can be used concurrently during proceedings.
 Fees may be applicable for appearances through CourtCall.
 Appearances through Zoom are available at no cost. - E. Remote appearances in contested hearings must be by video.
 Audio only appearances are not permitted for these hearing types. - F. Any recording, reproduction, or re-broadcasting of a court proceeding held remotely, including screenshots or other visual or audio copying of a hearing, is prohibited. - G. Participants appearing remotely will be provided the video access meeting link, the telephonic access information, or be added to the telephonic list, depending on the specific hearing type.
-The court may provide remote access information to the applicable participants by email, for those participants who have consented to email, or by telephone.
-Participants are not permitted to disclose the remote access credentials to any other person. - H. Nothing in this rule limits the discretion of the judicial officer to elect to appear inperson in the courtroom or to elect to appear remotely in the courtroom. - I. Remote Appearances in Non-Criminal Proceedings: - 1.
-Non-Criminal proceedings include all Civil, Small Claims, Family Law, Probate, Juvenile Delinquency, and Juvenile Dependency matters. - 2.
-Parties requesting a remote appearance must provide notice to the court and all persons entitled to receive notice.
-The notice requirements including who must be noticed, the time deadlines for notice and required forms are set forth in California Rule of Court 3.672.
+The court may provide remote access information to the authorized participants by email, for those participants who have consented to email, or by telephone.
+Authorized participants are prohibited from disclosing the remote access credentials to any other person. - H. Nothing in this rule limits the discretion of the judicial officer to elect to appear inperson in the courtroom or to elect to appear remotely in the courtroom. - I. Remote Appearances in Non-Criminal Proceedings: